 OrganiMax Nutrient Corp. (the "Company") is a public company engaged in exploration for mineral deposits in Canada and Mexico.
 On April 28, 2016, the Company changed its name from Benton Capital Corp. to Alset Energy Corp.
 On May 3, 2017, the Company further changed its name to Alset Minerals Corp. and retained the same ticker symbol "ION" on the TSX Venture Exchange.
 On August 28, 2018, the Company further changed its name to OrganiMax Nutrient Corp. and ticker symbol to "KMAX" on the TSX Venture Exchange.
-The Company is in the early exploration stage with respect to its properties.
+The Company is in the exploration stage with respect to its properties.

-The following discussion of the financial condition and results of operations of the Company constitutes management's review of the factors that affected the Company's financial and operating performance to date and provides financial information for the six months ended December 31, 2018.
-The discussion should be read in conjunction with the unaudited condensed consolidated interim financial statements for the six months ended December 31, 2018 and the audited consolidated financial statements of the Company for the year ended June 30, 2018, including the notes thereto.
+The following discussion of the financial condition and results of operations of the Company constitutes management's review of the factors that affected the Company's financial and operating performance to date and provides financial information for the year ended June 30, 2019.
+The discussion should be read in conjunction with the audited consolidated financial statements of the Company for the year ended June 30, 2019, including the notes thereto.

-This MD&A was approved by the board of directors on March 1st, 2019.
+This MD&A was approved by the board of directors on October 28th, 2019.